Doctor Doom: Fictional character biography

-2020s

-Doctor Doom is framed for the destruction of the Antlion space station by Symkarian rebels and is killed while on the run, only to be sent back to Earth by Death as her "greatest servant."
+Doctor Doom is framed for the destruction of the Antlion space station by Symkarian rebels and is killed while on the run, only to be sent back to Earth by Death as her "greatest servant".
 After fending off assassins including Taskmaster and MODOK, he sends Reed Richards his solution to the black hole threatening Earth and sets off to regain his power.
-During the "King in Black" storyline, Doctor Doom confronts Iron Man during Knull's invasion.
-Iron Man is bonded with an Extremis-powered Symbiote, and they are attacked by a Symbiote-possessed Santa Claus, revealed to be Mike Dunworthy.
-Doom seeks to learn from Iron Man's new armor, but is turned down, leaving him to ponder whether Santa Claus could be a Sorcerer Supreme.
+Doctor Doom confronts Iron Man during Knull's invasion.
+Iron Man is bonded with an Extremis-powered symbiote, and they are attacked by a symbiote-possessed Santa Claus, revealed to be Mike Dunworthy.
+Doom seeks to learn from Iron Man's new armor, but is turned down.

-During the "Blood Hunt" storyline, Doctor Doom puts Latveria on high alert amidst a vampire invasion, ordering border guards to maintain defenses while noting he will have new subjects to attend to.
-He later approaches Strange Academy students in Madripoor after the disappearance of Agatha Harkness and the Living Darkhold.
-At the Latverian embassy in Alberia, Doom saves Tatiana Keska from vampires, despite knowing she has grievances against him.
-Doctor Doom informs Doctor Strange and Clea that Blade is possessed by Varnae and declares they need mages to bring back the Sun, requesting the title of Sorcerer Supreme.
-After being temporarily granted the title, he casts a spell that removes the Darkforce surrounding Earth, which inadvertently allows vampires to walk in sunlight.
-However, he then betrays his promise and refuses to return the title, making Doctor Strange disappear.
+Doctor Doom puts Latveria on high alert amidst a vampire invasion, ordering border guards to maintain defenses while noting he will have new subjects to attend to.
+Doom informs Doctor Strange and Clea that Blade is possessed by Varnae and declares they need mages to bring back the Sun, requesting the title of Sorcerer Supreme.
+After being temporarily granted the title of Sorcerer Supreme, Doom removes the Darkforce surrounding Earth, which inadvertently allows vampires to survive in sunlight.
+However, he betrays his promise and refuses to return the title, making Strange disappear.

-In the "Venom War" storyline, Doctor Doom encountered Flexo and provided him with tactics for dealing with Eddie Brock in his King in Black form.
-This proves useful when Flexo severely injured Eddie Brock at the Grand Garden Arena.
+Doom uses his power as Sorcerer Supreme to take over the world, making world leaders pledge allegiance to him.
+Doom uses time magic to ensure his victory cannot be undone, but inadvertently kills Valeria Richards during a battle with the heroes who oppose him.
+Unable to resurrect Valeria by himself, Doom makes a deal with the Living Tribunal to resurrect her in exchange for his life.

+Personality and motivation

+Sean Howe observes that "Doctor Doom was insufferably pompous, but along with his haughty manner came a sort of honorable code; he always kept his word."
+Apparently, Doom has good intentions; in the Doomwar miniseries the panther goddess Bast assesses his soul and determines that he actually wishes the best for humanity, although he thinks the best way to achieve human peace is through his own authoritarian leadership.